Havells India Limited (NSE: HAVELLS) Q4 2026 Earnings Call dated Apr. 22, 2026

 Achal Lohade

 Understood.
 The second question I had you know just a top down thoughts from a.
-From a positioning of our products would it be possible to get a sense in terms of the economy and mass premium and premium mix and like are we under indexed in the volume segment where probably the growth is could be better and premium is facing a challenge in terms of growth any color on the segmentation at a broad level.
-Sir
+From a positioning of our products would it be possible to get a sense in terms of the economy and mass premium and premium mix and like are we under indexed in the volume segment where probably the growth is could be better and premium is facing a challenge in terms of growth any color on the segmentation at a broad level, sir?

-Achill the strategy of the company.
-I think the chairman just talked about how the long term studies are turned up.
-So I think looking at a very short short term lens I think we can’t decide about the brand positioning.
-You are aware we have Rio, we have Havel.
-So I think within those segmentation we’ll play but just because there could be volumes in the lower end of the market and we even don’t know the data is not really supporting that.
-So I think in a bank position which has been painstakingly built over decades something you can’t really tinker with you see based on particular quarter or a signality this I think will continue to sort of support.
+Achal, the strategy of the company, I think the Chairman just talked about how the long-term settings have gone up.
+So I think looking at a very short-term land, I think we can’t decide about the brand positioning.
+You are aware we have Rio, we have have.
+So I think really low segmentation will play.
+But just because there could be volumes in the lower end of the market.

-Yes, there will be strategies how we play in every segment but not necessarily it could be played with a single brand architecture and that’s something in the market.
-You are also aware how we are doing the same.
-There will be more clarity in the in the future.
-We will also be coming through.
-We are also observing market very closely and but clearly there is a ethos which brand stands for and I don’t think that should be altered.
-Appeared during some quarterly considerations.
+I think we’ll continue to sort of support.
+Yes, there will be strategies how we play in every segment, but not necessarily it could be played with the single brand architecture.
+And that’s something in the market, you are also aware of how we are doing the same.
+They’ve been more in the future will also be coming through.
+We are also observing market very closely.
+And — but clearly, there is into brand stands for.
+And I don’t think that should be altered purely on some quarter reconciliation.

 Achal Lohade